Bartley Road

 Bartley Road is a major road in Singapore extending from Upper Serangoon Road to Tampines Avenue 10.
 The road has a distance span of 5.8km.
-En route, it passes through the areas of Serangoon, Bartley, Paya Lebar, Defu, Kaki Bukit and Bedok Reservoir.
+En route, it passes through the areas of Serangoon, Bartley, Paya Lebar, Defu, Kaki Bukit, and Bedok Reservoir.

 History

-The Bartley Road was officially named after William Bartley in 1940.
+Bartley Road was officially named after William Bartley (1885–1961) in 1940.
 Bartley was Acting Collector-General of Income Tax in the 1920s and President of the Municipal Commission of Singapore between 1931 and 1946.

+In 2023, Bartley Road was gradually raised to line up with Bidadari Park Drive.

 Sections

 Bartley Road is split into three sections with the dividers at Upper Paya Lebar Road and Kaki Bukit Avenue 4.
-The three sections are the original Bartley Road, Paya Lebar Viaduct and Bartley Road East (Kaki Bukit Viaduct).
+The three sections are the original Bartley Road, Paya Lebar Viaduct, and Bartley Road East (Kaki Bukit Viaduct).

 Bartley Road

 With a distance of 1.5km, the original stretch of Bartley Road extending from Upper Serangoon Road to Upper Paya Lebar Road, was also a part of the Outer Ring Road System.